 Although completing an application form may seem dull and boring, it is actually a very important part of the process.
-It is the first contact that the company has with you, so is an opportunity for you to make a good first impression.
-This step should therefore not be overlooked, even though it may seem straightforward.
-You should ensure the information you provide is clear and accurate, and take care not to rush it.
+It is the first contact the company has with you and it’s an opportunity for you to make a good first impression.
+Don’t overlook this step, even though it may seem straightforward.
+Ensure the information you give is clear and accurate, and take care not to rush it.

 Can I approach companies with my CV?

 You don’t always need to wait for jobs to be advertised to show your interest and make yourself known to an employer.
 Handing out your CV will make employers aware that you are looking for a job and shows initiative, which they are likely to value highly.

 If they have an opening they may reach out and ask you to interview.
 Even if they don’t have an opening, they will be more likely to consider you for any position that opens up.

 It is important to note that this method of applying speculatively in this way is more appropriate for retail or hospitality work rather than graduate roles or apprenticeships.

 The only drawback of this approach is that it is easy for the company to misplace your CV.
 This means that even if the type of role you are looking for becomes available, they may not have your CV to hand and still advertise the job online.
 It would definitely be worth maintaining contact with the company to avoid this.

 Handing out your CV will not always lead to a future opportunity so you should apply to jobs through formal processes too, but it’s a great additional method to use!

 How can I increase my chances?